 - achieve below the expected level in the October Year 7 mathematics test.

 How we allocate the Year 7 Catch-Up Fund

 The school expects to receive Year 7 Catch-Up funding of approximately £9,000 for the current academic year.
 The additional funding is being used to provide a variety of strategies, enabling us to tailor our approach depending on individual student needs:

 - The use of Year 12 Buddy Readers during form time

 - Members of staff coordinate Year 12 students who regularly read with current Year 7 students.

 - In addition, Year 12 students will continue to read with both Year 8 and Year 9 students, in cases where students are identified for intervention from previous Year 7 Catch-Up cohorts.

-- The use of the Conquer Maths online resource during form-time
+- The use of Maths Box online resource

 - Supervised and supported by the Learning Support Department.

 - Students will also be able to access the resource at home.